|

 Freiburg is not Touched by the War until 1632

 Freiburg is far away.
 Nevertheless the people are aware that some dramatic development is going on in the Eastern provinces of the Habsburg Empire.
 In the Münster the citizens not only remember their beloved Archduke Maximilian (a younger brother of Rudolf and Matthias) when he died an unexplained sudden death in 1618 but also pray that the Bohemian unrest may not develop into war.
 That however had already started.
-As usual in those days a meteor had announced all the evil.
+As usual in those days a meteor announced all the evil.

 For years the intensive prayers prove efficient.
-War rages in the Northern and Eastern parts of Germany but does not reach Freiburg.
-In order to promote the Counter Reformation and strengthen the education in the catholic faith the Jesuits take over Freiburg's University in 1620 to counterbalance the influence of those strongholds of Protestantism nearby i. e. the universities of Heidelberg, Basel and Tübingen. |
+War rages in the northern and eastern parts of Germany but does not reach Freiburg.
+In order to promote the Counter Reformation and strengthen the education in the Catholic faith the Jesuits take over Freiburg's University in 1620 to counterbalance the influence of those strongholds of Protestantism nearby, i. e., the Universities of Heidelberg, Basel and Tübingen.

-Johannes Tzerklas Graf von Tilly Statue in the Hall of Fame in Munich
+Statue in the Hall of Fame in Munich

 Bernhard of